 Language: 7-8 quarters Spanish (or its equivalent) prior to studying on this program.
 SSA also prefers that students study Spanish within a year of their program start date.

 Mandatory OIE Advising: Students are required to have an individualmeeting with Stephanie Roberts about this program before the application deadline in order to be considered for nomination. [ Make an appointment with Stephanie Roberts]

 Level of Program Support: Medium

 For this type of program, you are a student who likes to have some guidance to solve issues, but are okay with a variety of challenges.
-On this program there are support structures in place, but you will still need to self-advocate and have flexible thinking.
+You will need a mid-level degree of self-advocacy and flexible thinking.
 To be successful on this program, you can expect to:

 Reach out for assistance when you need help to solve a problem

-Deal with some unexpected or ambiguous situations while not letting negative emotions overwhelm you
+Deal with some unexpected or ambiguous situations with limited guidance while not letting negative emotions overwhelm you

-Reach out to program staff and possibly local resources in the event of an emergency (e.g. police, ambulance, fire department, local clinics/hospitals, insurance companies, etc.)
+Contact your (in-country) program staff and know how to use in-country resources in the event of an emergency (e.g. police, ambulance, fire department, local clinics/hospitals, insurance companies, etc.)

 Program Structure: Combination